-Mike was a journalist for 27 years, working at The Courier-News in Bridgewater, NJ, The Star-Ledger in Newark, NJ and The Daily (the first national digital news magazine on the iPad) in New York City.
+Mike Scott spent 26 years as a visual journalist and editorial cartoonist at The Courier-News in Bridgewater, NJ, The Star-Ledger in Newark, NJ and The Daily (the first national digital news magazine on the iPad) in New York City.

 In pursuit of an editorial cartoonist gig, Mike was hired by The Courier-News as its first newsroom graphic artist when the infographic age kicked off in the 1980s.
 He helped expand the graphics department into a four-person operation and bargained his way into drawing five editorial cartoons a week.